mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 This is the second half of my article about how to communicate well and avoid pitfalls in code reviews.
 In this half, I focus on techniques to bring your code review to a successful close while avoiding ugly conflict.

 I've laid some groundwork in [part one](/human-code-reviews-1/), so I recommend starting there.
-If you're impatient, here's the short version: a good code reviewer is someone who not only finds bugs but who communicates their critiques like a human talking to other humans.
+If you're impatient, here's the short version: a good code reviewer not only finds bugs but communicates their critiques with purpose to get the best results from their teammate (todo: rewrite).

 # My worst code review